• Reading

 *ADULTS*, cut romaine lettuce core off, leaving about 2 inches.

-2. Break a toothpick into thirds, and insert into bottom of core, forming a tripod.
+2. Break a toothpick into thirds, and insert it into the bottom of the core, forming a tripod.

 Break a toothpick into thirds, and insert into bottom of core of the romaine lettuce, forming a tripod.